Penrose limits and TsT for fibered $I$-branes: TsT transformation ( deformation) plus Penrose limit

 Then the vacuum is acted upon by the $U(2)$ part of the R-symmetry, rotating $Z$ and $W$, so that we have \be |0_a;p^+\rangle =\frac{1}{\sqrt{J_\psi N^{J_\psi/2}}}\Tr[Z_a^{J_\psi}]\;, \ee where $Z_a=(Z,W)$, so either one can be inserted.
 Then we insert fields for oscillators from the table above inside the trace, in order to obtain the string oscillator states.

 Alternatively, more in line with what we obtained, we can define a unique vacuum (with no $a$ index), defined just by $Z^J$, and insertions of $W$ correspond to massless string oscillators $(x_8$) insertions.
 In the case of no string momentum, $n_i=0$, there is no difference between the two interpretations, but at $n_i\neq 0$, the latter interpretation should be the one that matches.
-However, we will not attempt here to match the $n_i\neq 0$ case, and we will leave it for further work.
+However, we will not attempt here to match the $n_i\neq 0$ case, and we will leave it for further work, as it is complicated, but will not change the $n_i=0$ matching for the (second) unique vacuum identification, as in, for instance, \cite{Araujo_2017,Itsios:2017nou} (also \cite{Nastase2022,Barbosa2024,Barbosa2024a}).
 We just note here that the BMN operator analysis of the TsT deformed is case is essentially the same as in the undeformed case, with the deformation just acting on $\Delta_\eta$ and $J_\psi$ simultaneously, but otherwise keeping the solvability of the sector intact.
-The deformation should also modify the parameter $b$, which in gauge theory should be proportional to $g^2_{YM}\propto e^{\Phi}$, which we saw that gets modified by $1/\sqrt{1-\eta^2r_+^2}$, the same factor as in $\Delta_\eta$.
+The deformation should also modify the parameter $b$, which in gauge theory should be proportional to $g^2_{YM}\propto e^{\Phi}$, which we saw that gets modified by $1/\sqrt{1+\eta^2r_+^2}$, the same factor as in $\Delta_\eta$.
+What we could learn in this case is exactly what one was able to learn in \cite{Nastase2022,Barbosa2024,Barbosa2024a} (and in \cite{Araujo_2017,Itsios:2017nou}).